-An unhealthy project will typically exhibit many symptoms that are generally visible to experienced executives, professionals, and project managers.
-Indicators of projects heading into the red risk zone can typically be categorized under people, process or technology.
+A failing project will typically exhibit many symptoms that are generally visible to experienced executives, professionals, and project managers.
+Indicators of projects heading into the red risk zone focus on people, process, or technology.

 A list of unhealthy project symptoms follows: